North Sydney - Lavender Bay

 North Sydney - Lavender Bay is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-North Sydney - Lavender Bay has high cultural diversity, with 32.6% speaking a language other than English at home and 49.0% born overseas.
-Christianity is the main religion, comprising 40.9%.
-Judaism is overrepresented at 0.6%, compared to Greater Sydney's 1.0%.
+North Sydney-Lavender Bay has a high level of cultural diversity, with 32.6% of its population speaking a language other than English at home and 49.0% born overseas.
+Christianity is the predominant religion in North Sydney-Lavender Bay, making up 40.9% of people.
+However, Judaism is overrepresented compared to Greater Sydney, comprising 0.6% versus 1.0%.

 Frequently Asked Questions - Diversity